Did you know you can manage repeat prescriptions from Monkfield Medical Practice in the NHS App?

 If your doctor has authorised repeat prescriptions you may order them using the tear off portion of your last prescription.
 Simply tick the item(s) required and forward to the surgery.

-You can now order your repeat medications via email at firstname.lastname@example.org
+You can order your repeat medications via email to email@example.com

 You can also request your repeat medications online via this link.
 To access this service you must have a user name and password which are available from the practice - please bring photo ID (e.g. passport/photo driving licence) and separate proof of address (e.g. a utility bill) when you request one.